Gliadin: What Is It, Where Can You Find It & Are You Allergic?

 What is gliadin?

 Gluten is composed of two main proteins—glutenin and gliadin.
-Gliadin makes up about 70% of the protein in gluten, and it's gliadin that causes the immune response for those who have celiac disease, as well as for many who don't have celiac but experience inflammatory symptoms after eating foods that contain gluten.
+Gliadin makes up about 70% of the protein in gluten, and it's gliadin that causes the immune response1 for those who have celiac disease, as well as for many who don't have celiac but experience inflammatory symptoms after eating foods that contain gluten.

 What is a gliadin allergy?
 How is it different from celiac?

-A gliadin allergy occurs when the protein, gliadin, is not properly broken down (in a process called deamination), causing an immune response that results in inflammation and intolerance (and for many, various symptoms that may be similar to irritable bowel syndrome).
+A gliadin allergy occurs when the protein, gliadin, is not properly broken down (in a process called deamination2), causing an immune response that results in inflammation and intolerance (and for many, various symptoms that may be similar to irritable bowel syndrome).